8 considerations to help your business choose the best ERP solution14 Aug 2018 | by Brett Mundell

 No specific answer here.
 Do your homework and make a decision that is right for your business.
 There are multiple advantages to the Cloud but, it’s not for everyone.
 Consider the following when deciding between cloud and on-premise:

-Current infrastructure – At a time when your infrastructure is nearing the end of its useful lifespan and has been fully depreciated is always a good time to consider cloud.
+Current infrastructure – At a time when your infrastructure is nearing the end of its useful lifespan and has been fully depreciated is always a good time to consider the cloud.

 IT Resource – Your companies access to good, internal, IT resource will have an influence on your cloud vs on-premise decision.
 If you don’t have internal IT resource then, you are more likely to move to the cloud to outsource infrastructure requirements,